Former Harrods owner Mohamed Al Fayed, whose son was killed in crash with Princess Diana, dies at 94

-LONDON (AP) — Mohamed Al Fayed, former owner of the famed Harrods department store in London whose son was killed in a car crash with Princess Diana, has died, his family said.
+LONDON (AP) — Mohamed Al Fayed, former owner of the famed Harrods department store in London whose son was killed in a car crash with Princess Diana, has died, his family saidx Friday.
 He was 94.

-Al Fayed, a self-made Egyptian businessman who was also a former owner of Fulham Football Club, was devastated by the death of son Dodi Fayed in the car crash in Paris with Princess Diana 26 years ago.
-He spent the rest of his life mourning the loss and fighting the British Establishment he blamed for their deaths.
+Al Fayed, a self-made Egyptian businessman who also once owned the Fulham Football Club, was devastated by the death of son Dodi Fayed in the car crash in Paris with Princess Diana 26 years ago.
+He spent the rest of his life mourning the loss and fighting the British establishment he blamed for their deaths.

 “Mrs Mohamed Al Fayed, her children and grandchildren wish to confirm that her beloved husband, their father and their grandfather, Mohamed, has passed away peacefully of old age on Wednesday August 30, 2023,″ his family said in a statement released by the Fulham club.
 “He enjoyed a long and fulfilled retirement surrounded by his loved ones.″

-Al Fayed was convinced that Dodi and Diana had been killed in a conspiracy masterminded by Prince Philip, the husband of Queen Elizabeth II.
-He maintained that the royal family arranged the accident because they did not like Diana dating an Egyptian.
+Al Fayed was convinced that Dodi and Diana were killed in a conspiracy masterminded by Prince Philip, the husband of Queen Elizabeth II.
+He maintained the royal family arranged the accident because they did not like Diana dating an Egyptian.

 Al Fayed claimed that Diana was pregnant and planning to marry Dodi and that the royal family could not countenance the princess marrying a Muslim.